vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 - `shipping`
 - `pageView`

+> ⚠️ To trigger the `promotionClick` event for an image in a store component, you need to include a URL path for that image.
+To do this, access the **CMS > Site Editor** and select the image within the component.
+Then, in the editing view, go to **URL** and enter the path you want to use, for example, `/collections/valentines-70-off`.

 ### Step 3 - Creating Tags

 Tags are tracking code you want to implement on your store.
 For example, if you want to track a page view and send that data to Google Analytics, you use a tag to do it.